mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 skim the system’s gas giants for petrochemicals as well as hydrogen for fuel.

-Cetus Station has its own complement of jump- capable vessels and even a warship, an extremely elderly light cruiser of dubious effectiveness.
+Cetus Station has its own complement of jump-capable vessels and even a warship, an extremely elderly light cruiser of dubious effectiveness.
 So far there has been nothing to fight so far out, which is probably just as well.
 Ships routinely conduct